Rock Island, Illinois: Education

 The majority of the city is served by the Rock Island–Milan School District 41, which operates 13 public schools, including Rock Island High School.
 Portions of the southwest area fall under the Rockridge School District, including Rockridge High School.
+Small portions of Rock Island are in the Rockridge Community Unit School District 300.
 Several private schools also serve Rock Island, including Jordan Catholic Elementary School and Alleman Catholic High School.

-Small portions of Rock Island are in the Rockridge Community Unit School District 300.

-Augustana College is a private liberal arts institution, founded in 1860, that serves as a major educational center for the region.
+In higher education, Augustana College is a private liberal arts college in the city which was founded in 1860.
 The city is also home to Bible Missionary Institute.

 Media

 Rock Island is the location of television station WHBF-TV.
 Until 1963, WHBF was one of only two television stations in the Quad Cities area.
 (The other is WOC-TV on the Iowa side of the river.)
 Rock Island was also the longtime former home of WHBF-TV's former sister radio stations, WHBF and WHBF-FM, although it does remain the licensed city of those stations.

 National Public Radio member station WVIK is licensed to and located in Rock Island on the campus of Augustana College, and WGVV-LP, which is also licensed to the city of Rock Island.

 Rock Island is the home base for NOAA Weather Radio WXJ-73, the Quad Cities' area NWR station, programmed by the National Weather Service in Davenport.